TessellateDataScience/RichieRinehartClub/README.md

 # Richie 'Rinehart' Club
 We present our central data-driven argument and thus 'call to arms': the status-quo is completely broken and needs disrupting.
+We present some introductory Data Science learning below, hopefully the power of the internet allows it to get to those that are less fortunate to get such _highly valued_ education.

 ## Get started
 [Python](https://realpython.com/)-based environment leveraging computational & visualisation modules such as Scipy & Numpy, and Matplotlib.
 All wrapped-up and ready-to-roll using Docker: